iblancasa/kiali-tracing-tutorial/steps/00-setup.md

 TL;DR: run `make dependencies`.

+In this steps we will install some components operators and tools needed for the tutorial.
+We will learn more about the deployed elements in the [next section](./01-infrastructure.md).

 ### cert-manager
 [cert-manager](https://cert-manager.io/docs/) is used by OpenTelemetry operator to provision TLS certificates for admission webhooks.

 You can install it with `make cert-manager`.
 The installation will verify itself.

 ### OpenTelemetry Operator for Kubernetes
-The [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator) will be used to deploy `OpenTelemetryCollector` and `Instrumentation` instances.
+The [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator) will be used to deploy `Instrumentation` instances.

 You can install it with `make opentelemetry-operator`.